 The best way to visualize the Intarsio is as a mosaic in which small pieces of different-colored wood are pieced together within a base.
 The technique involves carving a chunk from the wooden framework and ornamenting contrasting pieces into the surface.

 Intarsio begins with transferring hand-drawn designs onto a wooden template which is then carved.
 Next, the artisan chooses different species of wood-based mainly depending on their color contrast.
-Intarsio makers essentially use a variety of saws, planes, clamps, chisels, etc to achieve the finesse while carving intricate shapes.
-The ingenuity of craftsmen like Biagio Barile and Arosio Milano reflects through their products
+Intarsio makers essentially use a variety of saws, planes, clamps, chisels to achieve the finesse while carving intricate shapes.

 The wood turning accentuates the surface and creates objects of curvature like bowls, columns, handles etc. Eligo, as the name suggests, brings elegance to every wood-turned piece.
 Classic chairs by the hands of wood turners like Fratelli Levaggi, are strong iconic pieces of modern design.